matinraayai/x86_to_RISCV/README.md

 cd dependencies/zycore
 git submodule init && git submodule update
 ```
+Note: If encountered an "unsupported distribution" error from Zydis' header,
+simply go to Defines.h file located at zydis/dependencies/zycore/include/Zycore
+and make the header define ZYAN_X64 regardless of the target ISA and
+comment out the 'error "Unsupported architecture detected"'.

 ## Building the emulator for RISC-V
 This has been tested on Ubuntu 18.04 LTS.
 For installation on other distros
 please visit each project's repository.